mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 ```

 Set the “phy-supply” property to the regulator “vcc5v0_host“ that provides power to VBUS 5V.
+In this way, the core code of the PHY framework will automatically parse the attribute and control the GPIO corresponding to the USB VBUS.

 ```c
 u2phy0_host: host-port {